Researchers launch largest study ever exploring causes of postpartum mood and anxiety disorders

 The biggest challenge of the study may be getting the survey to women in underserved, low-income communities, women who may not own an iPhone to download it in the first place.

 To reach those women, researchers will be distributing iTouches to clinics around the country, 10 so far and counting, with institutions like the University of Arkansas, the University of Pennsylvania, Johns Hopkins University and Northwestern University committed to participate.
 When people come into the clinics, they can use the iTouch device to take the survey.
 “Spit kits” will also be on hand for women who are eligible to take part, said Meltzer-Brody.

-, which supports research into causes and potential cures for mental illness, is providing the financial support for the development of the app and the study.
+The Foundation of Hope, which supports research into causes and potential cures for mental illness, is providing the financial support for the development of the app and the study.